uber-archive/vis-academy/src/docs/custom-layers/3-custom-shader.md

 }
 ```

-`Layer.getShaders` is the API that exposes the shaders that the layer uses.
+`Layer.getShaders` is the API that exposes the shaders that the layer will use.
 We can find the default fragment shader by calling `super.getShaders().fs`:

 ```js
   getShaders() {